xiaohan2012/graph-event-detection/README.md

   - four datasets
   - four methods
   - sampling comparison
-- timeline visualization including participants, topic terms
-  - click the event and timeline zooms into that event
-  - without showing all the messages(macro view)
 - textual summary of event
 - scale the node size by message count(original graph)